FAIMER logo

 United States

-Dr. Longjian Liu is an associate tenured professor of Epidemiology and Biostatistics at the Drexel University Dornsife School of Public Health, and an adjunct professor of Medicine at Drexel College of Medicine.
-He teaches and serves as an academic adviser for M.P.H. and Ph.D. students, as well as M.D./M.P.H. fellows.
-Dr. Liu’s research activities include three themes: (1) Epidemiological studies of cardiovascular disease and diabetes mellitus, using data from electronic medical records, regional, national, and international studies.
-(2) Big data analytics technology for pharmacoepidemiological and health outcomes studies.
-(3) Global health, focusing on cross-country comparisons of environmental risks and health policy for population and urban health studies.
-He is a Fellow of the American Heart Association and a Fellow of the Japan Society for the Promotion of Science.
-Dr. Liu serves as Co-Chair of the Cardiovascular and Diabetes Research Interest Group of the American Public Health Association-Epidemiology Section.
-He has had more than 70 articles published in peer-reviewed academic journals and textbooks.
+Dr. Longjian Liu is a tenured Associate Professor of epidemiology and biostatistics at Dornsife School of Public Health at Drexel University and an Adjunct Professor of medicine at Drexel University College of Medicine.
+He teaches and serves as an academic advisor for MPH and PhD students and MD/MPH fellows.
+Dr. Liu’s research activities include three themes: (1) epidemiological studies of cardiovascular disease, diabetes mellitus, and vascular-metabolic dementia; (2) big data analytics technology for pharmacoepidemiologic and health outcomes studies; and (3) global health, focusing on cross-country and multi-ethnic comparisons of environmental factors, social determinants of health (SDOH), and urban health studies.
+He is a Fellow of the American Heart Association (FAHA), and a Fellow of the Japan Society for the Promotion of Science.
+Dr. Liu serves on Review Panels for NIH, EPA, and UK-MRC on research and training grants and on editorial boards for several peer-reviewed journals.
+He published a textbook, Heart Failure: Epidemiology and Research Methods, for MD-fellow continued education courses and for MPH review courses and chapters for the American Public Health Association (APHA) coordinated textbooks on cardiovascular disease epidemiology.
+Dr. Liu has over 100 articles published in peer-reviewed journals, cited by PubMed and Google Scholar.

 Project Advisor